joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-events/event-handling-example-alarm-clock.md

 event-handling framework built into ActionScript, that class must implement the flash.events.IEventDispatcher interface.
-Most commonly, this is done by extending the flash.events.EventDispatcher class, which provides a standard implementation of IEventDispatcher (or by extending one of EventDispatcher’s subclasses).
+Most commonly, this is done by extending the flash.events.EventDispatcher class, which provides a standard implementation of IEventDispatcher (or by extending one of EventDispatcher's subclasses).
 As described previously, the AlarmClock class extends the SimpleClock class, which (through a chain of inheritance) extends the EventDispatcher class.
 All of this means that the AlarmClock class already has built-in functionality to provide its own events.

-Other code can register to be notified of the AlarmClock class’s `alarm` event by calling the `addEventListener()` method that AlarmClock inherits from EventDispatcher.
+Other code can register to be notified of the AlarmClock class's `alarm` event by calling the `addEventListener()` method that AlarmClock inherits from EventDispatcher.
 When an AlarmClock instance is ready to notify other code that its `alarm` event has been raised, it does so by calling the `dispatchEvent()`